awilk003/assignment-02/README.md

 # Bugs:

-*Using the command "echo" does not seem to work
+*Using the command "echo" will run the command, but not echo anything *Using an invalid command with the && symbol, i.e asdf && ls will cause ls to run, however correct inputs with && will work as intended, even if the first one fails.
+*If user inputs 3 or more connectors, with the exception of semicolon or hash, then the program will run the commands up to the syntax error and then abort.